BigMurph619/Monomon/README.md

     <li>You cannot run the same 2 Pokemon unless by evolving into a match.</li>
     <li>Either/both may be used for NPC tandem fights and used freely.</li>
     <li>No "Buddy Mons" (i.e Brockbuddy).
 HM friends are ok.</li>
-    <li>Safari Pivoting: You must pivot off of BOTH Pokemon to new options that you have not progressed through the game with yet.
-You may select from 8 options instead of your normal 6.
-They may not be the same Pokemon unless by evolving.
-All other normal Murphmon Safari rules apply.</li>
   </ul>
 </details>